-For example when a server is getting too slow, HAProxy will simply mark it as “down”.
+For example, when a server is getting too slow, HAProxy will simply mark it as “down.”
 This doesn’t tell you if it’s a problem with the server itself or a problem with one of the dependencies, e.g. a slow database down the chain.
 To truly understand, you need to also capture the database performance metrics.
 In general, you need to monitor more than just HAProxy.
-You need to examine metrics and events from the web server, the application server, the database server just to name few.
+You need to examine metrics and events from the web server, the application server, and the database server, just to name a few.
 Depending on the complexity of your system, a comprehensive overview could include anywhere from 1-2 services to well over 10.

 3. Infrequent and uncorrelated HAProxy monitoring lacks predictive capabilities

 When monitoring is done infrequently, without historical context, and without correlation to other events, you rarely have enough information to see problems as they emerge.
 Instead, you’re forced to wait until they bubble up to bigger issues that affect customers.

 Server capacity is a good example.
 When customers begin reporting slowness in your system, HAProxy monitoring allows you to see the issue once it becomes a larger customer-reported problem, for instance when the reported downtime per server increases.
 You can then react: identify the root cause and scramble to fix the problem.